theryankennedy/twilio-contact-center/README.md

 **Note:** We have done the basic work from an UX perspective and lot of opportunities remains to improve on it.
 Application security implementation is minimal as well in the demo.

-This application is provided as-is.
+This application is provided as is.
 Twilio does not officially support it.

 # Features
 * Twilio Account